zsoltk/paperwork/README.md

 # Paperwork
-Generate git SHA and build time info for your Android project without breaking incremental compilation
+Generate build info for your Android project without breaking incremental compilation

 ### The problem
 You want to include the git hash of the last commit and build time into your project, so that you can use their values in your crash reporting tool (for example).